Mobile Search Menu

 For many of us, the dawn of a new year is a time for taking stock of who we are and where we are in life, and for setting goals for the next 12 months.

-To wit: More than 50% of those surveyed by Statista started 2023 with a pledge to exercise more.
-Other top goals that made the list — and tend to show up every year — are eating healthier (50%), losing weight (40%), saving money (39%), and spending more time with family and friends (37%).
+To wit: Almost three out of five people surveyed by Statista started 2024 with a pledge to save more money.
+Other top goals that made the list — and tend to show up every year — include exercising more (50%), eating healthier (47%), spending more time with family and friends (40%), and losing weight (35%).

 However, studies also show that less than 10% of people who set goals for the new year, often called New Year's resolutions, actually keep them.
 If setting goals is important — and academic research, such as this groundbreaking study by renowned American psychologist Edwin Locke, shows it is — then why are we so bad at achieving them?
 Or are we just expecting too much of ourselves?